Jacke/resume/out/resume.md

 ### *Upwork*, [Software enginer](http://upwork.com) (2015-10 — Present)

-  - Build large-scale web applications and mobile-first websites using JavaScript, React, AngularJS, and Java/Scala
+  - Build large-scale web applications and mobile-first urls using JavaScript, React, AngularJS, and Java/Scala
   - Researched and implemented new technologies including isomorphic JavaScript and MVC frameworks
   - Collaborated closely with designers, copywriters, business stakeholders, and other developers
   - Was a representative between business stakeholders and developers